While the general pricing theme in the cloud has been for vendors to go lower and lower, that's no longer the case...

 The key policy change is that the Oracle Processor Core Factor Table no longer applies to AWS and Azure deployments.
 This removes a 0.5 multiplier used to calculate the number of required processor licenses; previously, the multiplier cut the number of Intel processor cores in a system in half to determine how many licenses a customer needed.

-Oracle's old policy officially stated that each virtual core counted as the equivalent of a physical one.
+The old Oracle cloud licensing policy officially stated that each virtual core counted as the equivalent of a physical one.
 The amended policy said two hyper-threaded AWS virtual CPUs (vCPUs) now count as a single processor, while the ratio is still 1:1 if the hyper-threading isn't enabled.
 That change theoretically would offset the loss of the 0.5 multiplier for AWS users running hyper-threaded vCPUs -- but most Oracle users have always counted two such vCPUs as a single physical core, according to consultants.

 As a result, the removal of the multiplier doubles the number of licenses that AWS users typically need to buy.
 The situation is more straightforward for Azure users: Microsoft doesn't support hyper-threading on its cloud platform, so dropping the multiplier is the only change that applies to them.